The Role of Sulfur Oxidizing Bacteria in Salt Marsh C and N Cycling

 Broader Impacts.
 This multidisciplinary research integrates biogeochemical process measurements with molecular analyses, and will be synergistic with ongoing studies at the Plum Island Ecosystem long-term ecological research (PIE-LTER) site.
 Salt marshes provide a variety of ecosystem services to humanity, including nutrient removal and storm protection, but they are under pressure from increasing coastal development and rising sea level.
 A detailed understanding of marsh microbial function could contribute restoration efforts, particularly if the form of sulfur present in marshes allows prediction of whether pollutant nitrogen will most likely be lost (as nitrogen gas) or retained over time.
 Project personnel will participate as research supervisors or teachers in MBL’s annual fall Semester in Environmental Science, which each year draws mostly women from undergraduate liberal arts colleges into rigorous classroom learning and individual ecosystems research.
 One post-doc will also be trained in this interdisciplinary atmosphere, and collaboration between PIE-LTER and Massachusetts Audubon Society provides a conduit for us to teach middle and high school students about nitrogen loading from human activities on land, and its effects in local estuaries.

-This project is funded by the NSF Ecosystem Science Cluster within the Division of Environmental Biology.
+This project was funded by the NSF Ecosystem Science Cluster within the Division of Environmental Biology.